anywhichway/lazui/docs/lazui.md

 #### PubSub

-<div data-lz:controller="/controllers/lz/pubsub?/docs/hello-pubsub.js" data-lz:options="{controller:{src:'/docs/hello-pubsub.js'}}" data-lz:showsource="beforeBegin"></div>
+<div data-lz:controller="/controllers/lz/pubsub" data-lz:options="{controller:{src:'/docs/hello-pubsub.js'}}" data-lz:showsource="beforeBegin"></div>

 Typically, you will want to subscribe to a channel.
 The `lz:config` attribute can be used to provide configuration data to the controller.
 If the `channel` property in the configuration starts with a `#`, then it is treated as the target element identifier for the message.
 Otherwise, you can just use `lz-target` to specify the target element for all content.

-A template with a `message` block can also be provided to format the messages.
+A template with a `{message}` block can also be provided to format the messages.
 The template can be at the scope of the `pubsub` enabled element, or at the scope of a channel element.

 For convenience, elements enhanced with a `pubsub` controller have `subscribe`and `unsubscribe`  methods added that can be called from